Bryan Bierman, Executive Director

 Nancy Isaacs, Director of Early Childhood Education

-Being part of an educational team is uppermost in my priorities.
-After meeting and spending valuable time with clergy, leadership, teachers, parents, and, most importantly, the children, I know I have found that team at Temple Israel.
-I am confident that this is an environment where we will all work together to continue to provide and enhance best practices in early education, as well as offer a joyous and experiential gateway to Jewish engagement.
+Nancy values being part of a team where we all work together to provide and enhance best practices in early education, as well as offer a joyous and experiential gateway to Jewish engagement.

 Nancy graduated from Syracuse University with a BA in psychology and from College of New Rochelle with an MS in early childhood and elementary education.
 She lives in White Plains, NY with her husband, Richard.
-They have 2 grown daughters.
-Nancy enjoys spending as much time as possible outdoors, playing tennis, walking or at the beach.
+They have 2 grown daughters and a very spoiled dog.
+Nancy enjoys spending as much time as possible outdoors, playing tennis, and walking on the beach.

 Contact information: email@example.com or 203-227-1656 ext.
 312